 Astrophysics (Index) | About |

 A dark matter halo is the dark matter portion of a galaxy which extends throughout the visible galaxy and further out, thus as a halo.
 Dark matter explains apparent additional gravity of a galaxy, galaxy cluster, or other large structures beyond that explained by the visible and inferred stars, interstellar media and other normal matter.
-The amount of gravity is inferred by the velocity of the orbiting stars, determined by examining Doppler shifts of the starlight.
+The velocity distribution of orbiting stars depends upon the amount of gravity (and thus mass), and can be determined from Doppler shifts of the starlight, revealing the mass of the galaxy, including any not evident from the number and mass of its stars.

 Dark matter halo can also refer to a region of dark matter throughout a galaxy cluster, presumably somewhat less dense than regions around the individual galaxies.
 The term cluster dark matter halo is sometimes used to distinguish this usage.